bikeshaving/crank/website/documents/guides/06-special-props-and-tags.md

 renderer.render(<List />, document.body);
 ```

-Keys are scoped to an element’s children, and can be any JavaScript value.
-When rendering iterables, it’s useful to key elements of the iterable, because it’s common for the values of rendered iterables to added, moved or removed.
+All elements in the element tree can be keyed.
+They are scoped to siblings, and can be any JavaScript value.
+The most common use-case is when rendering iterables, as the iterable can be rearranged.

 ```jsx live
 import {createElement} from "https://unpkg.com/@b9g/crank/crank";